 Fieldstones are naturally more rounded and commonly used for stacking garden beds, walls, etc.

-These do not come from quarries but are harvested from fields.
+These do not come from quarries.
+They are instead, harvested from fields.

 Is it cheaper to make stepping stones?
-The quick answer is that making your own stepping stones will save you the most money, but this may not be the best option for you.
+The quick answer is that usually it is cheaper when making your own stepping stones.
+It will save you the most money, but this may not be the best option.

 You actually have three options for stepping stones.
 You can hire a professional, which means the labor is and material is tied together in the cost.